 If you’re eligible for premium-free Part A coverage you will not have to pay a late enrollment penalty, even if you decide to enroll after you first become eligible.

 However, if you aren’t eligible for free Part A coverage, you will have a penalty if you don’t enroll when you’re first eligible.
 In most cases, your monthly premium will increase 10%, and you’ll have to pay that higher premium for twice the number of years you were eligible for Part A but didn’t have it.
 For example, if you were eligible for Part A for three years but didn’t enroll, you’ll have to pay a 10% higher monthly premium for six years.

 The late enrollment penalty is only applicable if you did not qualify for a Special Enrollment Period.

 If you don’t sign up for Part B when you’re eligible, you will most likely have to pay a late penalty.
 This penalty will last for as long as you have Part B.

-To calculate the penalty, take your standard monthly premium amount and increase it by 10 percent for each 12-months you could have had Part B but didn’t.
-For example, if you could have had Part B for two years but didn’t, you’d have to pay a 20 percent penalty.
-Your monthly premium would be increased by 20 percent for as long as you have Part B.
+To calculate the penalty, take your standard monthly premium amount and increase it by 10% for each 12-month period you could have had Part B but didn’t.
+For example, if you could have had Part B for two years but didn’t, you’d have to pay a 20% penalty.
+Your monthly premium would be increased by 20% for as long as you have Part B.

 Part D late enrollment penalty